Morean War: Venice prepares for war

-In January 1684, Morosini, having a distinguished record and great experience of operations in Greece, was chosen as the commander-in-chief of the expeditionary force.
+Morosini, having a distinguished record and great experience of operations in Greece, was chosen as Captain General of the Sea and commander-in-chief of the expeditionary force.
+His chief rival, Girolamo Cornaro, was named Provveditore Generale da Mar, Alvise Pasqualigo as provveditore generale in Dalmatia and other senior patricians were appointed to posts in the fleet squadrons.
 Venice increased her forces by enrolling large numbers of mercenaries from Italy and the German states, and raised funds by selling state offices and titles of nobility.
 Financial and military aid in men and ships was secured from the Knights of Malta, the Duchy of Savoy, the Papal States and the Knights of St. Stephen of Tuscany, and experienced Austrian officers were seconded to the Venetian army.
+In addition to the aid supplied by the Knights of St. Stephen, the grand duke of Tuscany also sent to Morea about 3,000 soldiers in four contingents from 1684 to 1688, plus 14 ships and their attendant sailors (8 galleys, 4 galiots, 2 other vessels).
 In the Venetian-ruled Ionian Islands, similar measures were undertaken; over 2,000 soldiers, apart from sailors and rowers for the fleet, were recruited.
-On 10 June 1684, Morosini set sail with a fleet of three galleys, two galleasses, and a few auxiliary vessels.
-On the way to Corfu he was joined by further four Venetian, five Papal, seven Maltese, and four Tuscan galleys.
-At Corfu they were united with the local naval and military forces, as well as forces raised by noble Greek families of the Ionian Islands.
+On 10 June 1684, Morosini set sail from Venice, and sailed to Corfu, where he was joined by Venice's allies: five Papal galleys under Paolo Emilio Malaspina, four galleys and a man-of-war from Tuscany under Camillo Guidi, and seven galleys and three men-of-war of the Knights of Malta, under Giovanni Battista Brancaccio.

 Venetian offensive

 Operations in western Greece (1684)

 The first target of the Venetian fleet was the island of Lefkada (Santa Maura).
-Morosini's political rival, Girolamo Corner, tried to preempt him and seize the Santa Maura fortress (which he believed to be lightly defended) before the arrival of the fleet from Venice.
+Morosini's political rival, Girolamo Cornaro, tried to preempt him and seize the Castle of Santa Maura, which he believed to be lightly defended, before the arrival of the fleet from Venice.
 With a small force he sailed from Corfu to the island, but finding the fortress strongly garrisoned, he turned back.
-As a result of this misadventure, Corner was sidelined for the first year of the war, during which he served as provveditore generale of the Ionian Islands, before he was appointed to command in Dalmatia in late 1685.
-On 18 July 1684, Morosini left Corfu, and arrived at Santa Maura two days later.
+As a result of this misadventure, Cornaro was sidelined for the first year of the war, during which he served as governor of the Ionian Islands, before he was appointed to command in Dalmatia in late 1685.
+Once Morosini arrived at Corfu, he and the council of his commanders decided to resume the failed enterprise, so as to at least eliminate the island as a base for piracy.
+No definite plans were made after that, with Morosini envisaging an assault on Negroponte (Chalkis) with a view towards gaining a base of operations in the Aegean, or alternatively focusing on capturing the coast of Albania.
+On 18 July 1684, the fleet left Corfu, receiving a papal benediction by the local Catholic bishop, Marcantonio Barbarigo, a rite normally associated with the departure of a crusade.
+Two days later, the fleet arrived at Santa Maura.
 After a siege of 16 days, the fortress capitulated on 6 August 1684.